 Supporting usage that scales throughout the 24 hour time zones is nothing new and our system architecture is scaling to handle incoming load.

-For those of you who have the difficult task of moving your planned onsite interviews remote, CodeLive can help.
+For those of you who have the difficult task of moving your planned onsite technical interviews online, CodeLive can help.
 If you’re not familiar with it, or would like a tour, let us know by emailing [email protected] or contacting your Customer Success Manager.

-For our team, the move to 100% remote wasn’t a huge change to the norm, and our approach to hiring has been remote in most cases for many years now.
+For our team, the move to 100% remote work culture wasn’t a huge change to the norm, and our approach to technical hiring has been remote in most cases for many years now.
 For many of you, this might not be the case.
-If you would like to speak with us about how to optimize your remote-first hiring processes, or would like some tips on keeping your team engaged together when not together, let us know.
+If you would like to speak with us about how to optimize your technical hiring and transition to remote hiring processes, or would like some tips on keeping your team engaged together when not together, let us know.
 Our customer success, support and product teams are at your disposal and very ready to help.

 Stay safe and healthy,

 Book a customized demo to see how we can help you run your tech hiring remote at scale.

 The latest articles